icons8/lunacy-docs/docs/tips.md

 #### Image adjust

-Change hue, saturation, contrast, and other image adjustment properties of your images.
+Change the hue, saturation, contrast, and other properties of your images.

 To do this:
 1. Select an image layer.
 2. Click `+` next to **Image adjust** in the **right panel**.